usman4373/scRNA-seq-navigator/README.md

 - If you want to annotate cell clusters based on your gene markers, then follow below:
 - Get the ScType database Excel file from [here](https://raw.githubusercontent.com/IanevskiAleksandr/sc-type/master/ScTypeDB_full.xlsx)
 - Open the file and delete all existing data rows, keeping only the column headers (`tissueType`, `cellName`, `geneSymbolmore1`, `geneSymbolmore2`, and `shortName`)
+- The `geneSymbolmore2` and `shortName` columns are optional and can be left blank.
 - Fill in the columns with your custom data:
     - `tissueType`: Your tissue of interest (e.g., "Immune")
     - `cellName`: The specific cell type (e.g., "T-cell")
     - `geneSymbolmore1`: The positive gene markers for that cell type, separated by commas (e.g., "CD3D,CD3E,CD8A")
     - `geneSymbolmore2`: Alternative gene marker names for `geneSymbolmore1` (e.g., T3D).
 T3D is an alternative to CD3D
     - `shortName`: Short name of a specific cell type (e.g., Pro-B)
-- Save the file and provide its path to the sctype_annotate function in the code, as shown below
+- Save the file and provide its path in the code, as shown below

 ```r
 # DB file